2.Material Accounting Policies

 The useful lives as given above best represent the period over which the management expects to use these assets, based on technical assessment.
 The estimated useful lives for these assets are therefore different from the useful lives prescribed under Part C of Schedule II of the Companies Act 2013.

-An intangible asset is de-recognised upon disposal or when no future economic benefits are expected to arise.
+An intangible asset is derecognised upon disposal or when no future economic benefits are expected to arise.

-net disposal proceeds and the carrying amount of the asset, are recognized in profit or loss when the asset is de-recognised.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is derecognised.

 2.5 Investment Property